SvayMonirath/JorJek/README.md

-Jorjek
+# Jorjek

 Jorjek is a real-time, terminal-based chat application written in C, built specifically for Windows using socket programming.
 It features user authentication, an admin system, and real-time messaging.
 Admins can manage user accounts directly from the terminal.

-Background
+## Background

 I created Jorjek to strengthen my understanding of networking, client-server architecture, and user authentication.
 Throughout the project, I focused on building real-time communication from scratch while gradually adding more features like role management and system controls.
 This project serves as a solid base for future improvements like multithreading and secure data handling.

-Features
+## Features

-User Authentication
-Login and signup system to manage user sessions securely.
+- **User Authentication:** Login and signup system to manage user sessions securely.

-Admin Panel
-Admins can:
+- **Admin Panel:** Admins can:

-View all registered users
+  - View all registered users

-Delete users
+  - Delete users

-Reset user passwords
+  - Reset user passwords

-View chat logs (planned feature)
+  - View chat logs (planned feature)

-Real-Time Chat
-Terminal-based messaging between two clients using TCP sockets.
+- **Real-Time Chat:** Terminal-based messaging between two clients using TCP sockets.

-Role-Based Menus
-Different options for Admins and regular users.
+- **Role-Based Menus:** Different options for Admins and regular users.

-Windows Optimized
-Built and tested for Windows terminals.
+- **Windows Optimized:** Built and tested for Windows terminals.

-Known Limitations
+## Known Limitations

-Supports communication between up to two users at a time.
+- Supports communication between up to two users at a time.

-No multithreading yet — cannot handle multiple chats concurrently.
+- No multithreading yet — cannot handle multiple chats concurrently.

-Basic file-based account storage (no database yet).
+- Basic file-based account storage (no database yet).

-Admin chat log viewing is a placeholder or a planned feature.
+- Admin chat log viewing is a placeholder or a planned feature.

-Requirements
+## Requirements

-Windows 10 or later
+- Windows 10 or later

-GCC compiler (MinGW or Cygwin recommended)
+- GCC compiler (MinGW or Cygwin recommended)

-Installation & Usage
+## Installation & Usage

 Clone the repository:

 ```
 git clone https://github.com/yourusername/jorjek.git
 cd jorjek
-Compile the program:
 ```
 ```
 gcc main.c LogSign.c utils.c server.c client.c admin.c -o jorjek -lws2_32
-Run the program:
 ```
 ```
 ./jorjek
 ```